The Bird That Carried the Hero: Adamson, Fandor, and the Hindu Garuda

 The fandor, a giant bird trained by the Caligastia staff's council on animal domestication, is described in Paper 66:

 "It was in these days that carrier pigeons were first used, being taken on long journeys for the purpose of sending messages or calls for help.
 Bon's group were successful in training the great fandors as passenger birds, but they became extinct more than thirty thousand years ago."
-(UB 66:5.6)
+(66:5.6)

 What the Ancient Source Says

 The iconographic record is dense.
-Gupta-period temple sculpture already renders Vishnu-on-Garuda at monumental scale.
-T. A. Gopinatha Rao's Elements of Hindu Iconography (Law Printing House, Madras, 1914-1916; reprinted Motilal Banarsidass) documents the iconographic conventions.
-The Garuda is rendered as part-eagle, part-human, of sufficient scale to carry Vishnu across the heavens and to engage serpents (the Nagas) as adversaries.
+Gupta-period temple sculpture already renders Vishnu on Garuda at monumental scale.
+T. A. Gopinatha Rao's Elements of Hindu Iconography (Law Printing House, Madras, 1914 to 1916; reprinted Motilal Banarsidass) documents the iconographic conventions.
+The Garuda is rendered as part eagle and part human, of sufficient scale to carry Vishnu across the heavens and to engage serpents (the Nagas) as adversaries.

 The service relationship is the structural feature the Urantia account matches.
 The fandor, as Paper 66 describes, was a trained passenger bird.
-The bird-rider relationship was one of service: the bird carried specific riders with whom it had been trained, under the authority of a specific civilization's programs.
-That is not a wild-bird or a predator-bird motif.
-It is a domesticated-bird motif at scale.
+The bond between bird and rider was one of service.
+The bird carried specific riders with whom it had been trained, under the authority of a specific civilization's programs.
+That is not the figure of a wild bird or a predator.
+It is a domesticated bird at great scale.
 That is also the Hindu Garuda's distinctive feature.

 Why This Mapping Matters

 The Hindu Garuda tradition is structurally different from the Mesopotamian Anzu tradition.
 The Anzu is typically wild, adversarial, a storm spirit.
 The Garuda is tamed, serving, a dedicated mount.
 The difference is not minor.
-It reflects two different aspects of the original fandor tradition: the wild Anzu-form preserving the memory of the large bird as a natural phenomenon (predatory, untamed), the Garuda-form preserving the memory of the large bird as a specific civilizational achievement (trained, serving, paired with a rider).
+It reflects two different aspects of the original fandor tradition.
+The Anzu form preserves the memory of the large bird as a natural phenomenon, predatory and untamed.
+The Garuda form preserves the memory of the large bird as a specific civilizational achievement, trained, serving, and paired with a rider.

 The Urantia Book's account of the fandor includes both aspects.
-The Bon council's training achievement was the specifically service-oriented form: the bird trained to carry specific riders in specific contexts.
+Bon's council achieved the service form, the bird trained to carry specific riders in specific contexts.
 This is the Garuda aspect.
-The same bird, encountered outside that training relationship, would appear to nearby peoples as the wild Anzu: a giant bird, capable of carrying off large animals, seen in the skies but not owned by anyone.
-Different neighboring peoples would preserve different aspects of the bird depending on whether they had encountered it in its trained or its wild form.
+The same bird, encountered outside that training relationship, would appear to nearby peoples as the wild Anzu: a giant bird, capable of carrying off large animals, seen in the skies but owned by no one.
+Different neighboring peoples would preserve different aspects of the bird depending on whether they had met it in its trained form or its wild form.

-The Indian tradition, inheriting its substrate from the Aryan-Andite migration out of the Kopet Dagh, inherited specifically the trained aspect.
-The Adamsonite civilization was a patron of the fandor training tradition; its cultural substrate carried the memory of the mounted-rider relationship forward.
-The Mesopotamian tradition, operating in a region where the bird was more likely encountered as a natural predator, preserved the wild aspect.
+The Indian tradition, inheriting its substrate from the Andite and Aryan migration out of the Kopet Dagh, inherited the trained aspect in particular.
+The Adamsonite civilization was a patron of the fandor training tradition, and its cultural substrate carried the memory of the mounted rider forward.
+The Mesopotamian tradition, in a region where the bird was more likely met as a natural predator, preserved the wild aspect.

 Both traditions are preserving parts of the same real historical animal.
 The Urantia Book supplies the integrating frame.
-The fandor was a real species, trained by the Dalamatia council, used by Adam and Eve and their descendants including Adamson, extinct by the time literate civilizations emerged.
+The fandor was a real species, trained by the Dalamatia council, used by Adam and Eve and their descendants, and extinct by the time literate civilizations emerged.
 Different neighboring peoples preserved different aspects of the memory.
-The Hindu Garuda is the trained-and-serving aspect; the Mesopotamian Anzu is the wild-and-powerful aspect.
-That the same historical bird seeded both traditions is a parsimonious explanation of the iconographic and narrative distribution.
+The Hindu Garuda is the trained and serving aspect.
+The Mesopotamian Anzu is the wild and powerful aspect.
+That a single historical bird seeded both traditions is a more economical explanation of the iconographic and narrative record than the assumption of two independent origins.

 Sources